Google Analytics for Social Media Complete Setup Guide

 Step 3: Set Up Conversions

-Identify key actions you want to track as conversions - purchases, sign-ups, downloads, contact form submissions.
+Identify key actions you want to track as conversions: purchases, sign-ups, downloads, contact form submissions.
 In GA4 Admin > Events, mark these events as conversions.
 Add monetary values where applicable for ROI calculation.

 Step 4: Configure Custom Reports